-Besides, if the field service teams begin experiencing problems with the device in a short time due to quality issues or the low functional capability make them unable to utilize critical software applications to full potential, then also the device may prove to be a costly choice with respect to team’s efficiency and performance.
+Besides, if the field service teams begin experiencing problems with the device in a short time due to quality issues or the low functional capability makes them unable to utilize critical software applications to their full potential, then also the device may prove to be a costly choice with respect to team’s efficiency and performance.

-The objective here is not to instigate you to buy something expensive but to carefully review the device from a long-term perspective, covering aspects such as feasibility of training, maintenance, upgrade, and repair.
+The objective here is not to instigate you to buy something expensive but to carefully review the device from a long-term perspective, covering aspects such as the feasibility of training, maintenance, upgrade, and repair.

-According to Laura Carstensen, a psychology professor at Stanford University, “we tend to notice negative more than positive.”
+According to Laura Carstensen, a psychology professor at Stanford University, “We tend to notice negative more than positive.”
 Many studies suggest that “we are more likely to remember negative experiences over positive experiences.”

 Also, human beings in essence are visual creatures.
 We believe what we see.
-When a customer sees a field service technician working swiftly with a great device, quickly processing the information, generating reports or creating invoices on the spot, it leaves a good impression on them, which boosts their confidence in the company and increases the perceived brand value.
+When a customer sees a field service technician working swiftly with a great device, quickly processing the information, generating reports, or creating invoices on the spot, it leaves a good impression on them, which boosts their confidence in the company and increases the perceived brand value.

 Book a Personalized Demo